vaibhavs14/Design-of-nand-gate-schematic-and-layout/README.md

 ## 3. Layout versus schematic (LVS)

-In our above sections we have discussed and represented the CMOS inverter in both schematic and layout forms, ensuring a thorough understanding of each representation.
+In our above sections we have discussed and represented the CMOS **Nand gate** in both schematic and layout forms, ensuring a thorough understanding of each representation.
 The schematic provides a high-level overview of the circuit’s functionality, while the layout translates this functionality into a physical form that can be fabricated on a silicon wafer.
 Now we can perform a **Layout Versus Schematic (LVS)** check.
 Below if the netlist that is extracted from the schematic of **nand gate** in the format of spice file:

 ![schematic_netlist](https://github.com/user-attachments/assets/3d728a03-8856-4576-8646-2504298aafe8)